Video Delivery Architecture Part 1 – (Designing A Workflow)

 Will this Course be Helpful In My Career Growth?

-This course and the Zero to Software Architect learning track (this course included) is the fastest way possible to master software architecture
+This course and the Zero to Mastering Software Architecture learning path (this course included) is the fastest way possible to master software architecture

 and the art of designing scalable distributed systems.
 As opposed to going

 through tons of articles, videos, books and whitepapers, you’ll find all

 the needed concepts in this learning path which will save you months, if not years, of your time.

 I’ve spent a decade developing and managing distributed systems for the